MikeSmithLabTeam/particletracker/docs/source/rstfiles/overview.rst

 all the stages that are selected.
 It will produce a <moviename>.hdf5 file and if selected an annotated version of the movie called <moviename>_annotated.mp4.
 It will also produce a <moviename>_expt.param which is a copy of the settings file used to process the data.
-This gives you a permanent record of the settings used to process a particularl movie and can also be used to process other videos with the same settings.
+This gives you a permanent record of the settings used to process a particular movie and can also be used to process other videos with the same settings.

 - Close the software.